10-3-pursuit/project-startup-challenge-fullstack/README.md

 1. You will create wireframes for each view of the application.
 Try to include responsive wireframes as well.

 1. You will set up a trello board where you invite your team members as well as the instructors.
 The trello board must have 3 minimum cards: `To Do`, `Doing`, and `Done`.
-You will post the link to your Trello Board in your Team Channel
+You will post the link to your Trello Board to your Team Channel

 1. Diagram your component architecture.
 Clearly define how components will interact, including how state and props will flow.
 This visual representation will help your team better understand the structure of your application.